talkpython/100daysofcode-with-python-course/days/37-39-csv-data-analsys/README.md

 Are you ready to be a data-driven investigative journalist and put your Python and CSV parsing skills to work?
 That's your job for the next three days.

 Now you have seen the videos from day 37 and have some experience with CSV files.
-The first of these three days will be to just practice what you've learned
+The first of these three days will be to just practice what you've learned.

-## Day 37: Study and then choose your question and data set
+## Day N: Study and then choose your question and data set

 Today is mostly watching the corresponding videos from the course.
 Be sure to watch the videos first.